Epagelmatias/video-conversion-tools/README.md

 A tool to create and merge smaller segments of a bigger video file.

-That way have a smaller file to convert when testing conversion settings.
+That way have a smaller file to work with when testing conversion settings.